dilyn-corner/Programming/exercism/go/Maps/README.md

                                 // len: 2
                                 // len(m) is the number of key, value pairs

-    delete(m, "k2")         // The delete() builtin does what it says on the tin: fmt.Println("map:", m)  // Print the freshly modified map:
+    delete(m, "k2")         // The delete() builtin does what it says on the tin fmt.Println("map:", m)  // Print the freshly modified map:
                             // map: map[k1:v1]